x-zh/nlp-project/README.md

 Some useful Information Retrieval (IR) algorithms including string to vector functions and similarity queries such as TF-IDF.
 Also implements topic modelling such as Latent Semantic Analysis.

+For successfully installing gensim, you need Fortran compiler.
+Run the following command to install it.
+`brew install gfortran`

 * <http://radimrehurek.com/gensim/install.html>